slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - dealers vs brokers: liquid markets (dealers with enough inventory)
 - auctions ao contrario! vendo por 40mil. o q venderes dai para cima 50% é para ti!
 - analise fundamental e técnica no poker como nas accoes. spectrum entre dois opostos.
 Crashes are typical of complex systems.
+- the more you know, the less you need to diversify. deviersification is a hedge against lack of knowledge.
 -->

 > *'Never lose money.
 Rule No. 2: don’t forget rule No. 1.' -- Warren Buffett*